Mexico: Ex-defense chief pleads not guilty in US drug case | DW | 06.11.2020

 Cienfuegos allegedly abused his position "to help the H-2 Cartel, an extremely violent Mexican drug trafficking organization," according to the indictment filed by the New York City District Attorney's Office.

-He allegedly allowed the drug cartel "to operate with impunity in Mexico", in exchange for bribes, it said.
+He allegedly allowed the drug cartel "to operate with impunity in Mexico", in exchange for bribes, it said, adding that he was even involved in finding maritime transport to ship drugs.

 Cienfuegos stands accused of conspiring to produce and distribute "thousands of kilograms" of cocaine, heroin, methamphetamine, and marijuana in the US between December 2015 and February 2017.